Implantable Cardioverter Defibrillator

-The Automatic Implantable Cardioverter Defibrillator (AICD) is a device designed to monitor a patient's heart rate, recognize ventricular fibrillation or ventricular tachycardia, and deliver an electric shock to terminate these arrhythmias in order to reduce the risk of sudden death.
+The automatic implantable cardioverter defibrillator (ICD) is a device designed to monitor a patient's heart rate, recognize ventricular fibrillation (VF) or ventricular tachycardia (VT), and deliver an electric shock to terminate these arrhythmias in order to reduce the risk of sudden death.

-Indications for AICD implantation can be broadly subdivided into 1) secondary prevention; i.e., their use in patients who have experienced a potentially life-threatening episode of ventricular tachyarrhythmia; and 2) primary prevention; i.e., their use in patients who are considered at high risk for sudden cardiac death but who not yet experienced life-threatening ventricular tachycardia (VT) or ventricular fibrillation (VF).
+Indications for ICD implantation can be broadly subdivided into 1) secondary prevention; i.e., their use in patients who have experienced a potentially life-threatening episode of VT (near sudden cardiac death); and 2) primary prevention; i.e., their use in patients who are considered at high risk for sudden cardiac death but who have not yet experienced life-threatening VT or VF.